cobanobans/EZBank/README.md

 I have deployed my Prisma managed database to Render and actions that interact with the database also depend on user authentication.

+Clerk's auth and currentUser were at first used inside actions, which later created bug.
+In order to debug it, I had to remove auth and currentUser imports from actions, and pass them through component's props from page.
+The better solution which doesn't create any bugs will be found and implemented soon.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started